Update: Ticket sales and the launch for Blue Star Line's Titanic II have been pushed to 2018.

-While billionaire Clive Palmer and his team at Blue Star Line are recreating the look, feel, and luxury of the original RMS Titanic - one thing they apparently do not need to replicate is demand.
+When billionaire Clive Palmer and his team at Blue Star Line were recreating the look, feel, and luxury of the original RMS Titanic, one thing they apparently do not need to replicate is demand.

 Just like 1912, interest in Titanic II is growing ever higher as each subsequent month brings updates and developments that further move this project from dream to reality.